Jon Lancaster: Formula Renault 2.0

-At the end of 2006, he moved up to single-seater formula racing, by competing in the Formula Renault 2.0 UK Winter Series with the AKA Lamac team.
+At the end of 2006, Lancaster moved up to single-seater formula racing, by competing in the Formula Renault 2.0 UK Winter Series with the AKA Lamac team.
 Lancaster finished sixteenth in the championship, recording a best finish of 8th during round 2 at Brands Hatch.

 Lancaster driving in the Eurocup Formula Renault 2.0 in 2007.

 2007 saw Lancaster move up into the Formula Renault Eurocup driving for SG Formula's second team, SG Drivers Project.
 Lancaster struggled in the early part of the season, amassing only a second-place finish at the Hungaroring from the first six races, but he improved his form in the last eight races.
 Four consecutive wins during the last four races gave Lancaster a second place in the championship, behind Brendon Hartley.
 He dovetailed that European campaign with a season in the French Formula Renault Championship, competing in eleven of the series' thirteen races, finishing sixth with two wins coming at Magny-Cours and Barcelona.
 After those seasons, he competed for Hitech Racing's Junior team in the Formula Renault UK Winter Series, finishing fourteenth in the championship despite recording a third place at Donington Park in round two.

 Formula 3 Euro Series

 Lancaster moved up to the Formula 3 Euro Series for the 2008 season, driving for multiple champions ART Grand Prix.
 It was a testing year for the Yorkshireman, finishing twelfth in the championship including a win at the Nürburgring.
 The season wasn't without incident though, as Lancaster survived a horrendous crash during the season-opening race at Hockenheim.
 In a similar crash to that of Lucas di Grassi in 2005, Lancaster clipped the rear wheel of Jean Karl Vernay's car, while battling for sixth place and flipped over, skating over the tarmac runoff upside-down, before returning to its wheels in the gravel trap.
-The Englishman would sit out the second race, due to being at hospital for checkups.
+Lancaster would sit out the second race, due to being at hospital for checkups.
 In non-championship races, Lancaster finished third at Zolder, for ART at the Masters of Formula 3 event and was 11th at the Macau Grand Prix for Manor Motorsport.